 - If you are interested in doing a thesis, compose a two to three page prospectus for an independent study project that could be of thesis quality and scope.
 The prospectus should:

 - set forth the question you seek to address,

 - describe how you will explore the question,

-In the summer of your senior year, you should begin preparation.
+In the summer before your senior year, you should begin preparation.
 Hint: write a summary or a reaction paper for each article, book, or film you study while you are thinking about and developing your project.
 If you are planning to do a production thesis, it is at this point that you should begin researching your topic and securing permissions from subjects (documentary) or drafting the script (narrative).

 - Create a syllabus for yourself and begin meeting with your advisor once a week.
 Keep in mind that this is an independent project.
 Your advisor's job is to aid you in your study of the question you have chosen.
-His/her job isn't to teach you about that topic.
-Thus your advisor will make some recommendations about what you should read.
-But you will have to find many of the texts that are relevant to your topic on your own.
-If you have chosen a good question, your advisor won't know the answer to it.
-Be prepared to instruct your advisor.
-Your meetings with your advisor will be very important to your progress; you should plan each one carefully.
-Don't just come in and expect your advisor to have a lesson plan.
-This is your project.
-Have a game plan for your conferences.
+Her/his job is not to teach you about that topic.
+Thus your advisor will make some recommendations about what you should read and see, but you will have to find many of the texts that are relevant to your topic on your own.
+Remember that this is your project; have a game plan for your conferences.

-2. Narrow the focus.
+- Narrow the focus.
 The odds are that the topic you began with in the spring of your junior year was too broad.
-One of your jobs in the fall will be to choose some subset of your interests on which you will concentrate in order to create a question to answer.
+One of your tasks in the fall will be to choose some subset of your interests on which you will concentrate in order to create a question to answer.

 In turn, the faculty will assess the project and decide whether you may proceed for another semester.

 - If you are permitted to proceed for the spring semester, you should have completed approximately half of the writing of your project, or a rough edit of the film when you return to school after the winter break.